jreddington76/angularjs-boilerplate/README.md

 Browserify then bundles all these into bundle.js, which is the only script file referenced in index.html.

 Browser-sync is used to serve the app in the default browser.
-It watches the bundle.js file an refreshed the browser when any changes to this file are detected.
+It watches the bundle.js file and refreshes the browser when any changes to this file are detected.

+To run the project:

+npm run serve